-Metis invests in two ways: first, through a Fellowship that develops leaders to drive stronger learning outcomes and higher quality across Nairobi's ecosystem, enabling it to be a model for other education systems in Africa; second, through a Residency that brings African leaders from across the continent to learn from Nairobi's ecosystem and return to drive innovation in their home countries.
+Metis runs a Fellowship that develops leaders in Nairobi’s ecosystem to drive stronger learning outcomes and higher quality in their initiatives, enabling the city to be a model for other education systems in Africa.

-Both programs identify education leaders with potential - particularly people of color and women - and strengthen their skills by providing them with Coaching, a Community of Practice, and Connections to talent and capital.
-Our first cohort of Fellows begins in September 2017, and first cohort of Residents in January 2019.
+The Metis Fellowship identifies education leaders with potential - particularly people of color and women - and strengthens their skills by providing them with Coaching, a Community of Practice, and Connections to talent and capital.
+Our first cohort of Fellows began in September 2017 and 10 Fellows graduated in September 2018.
 Learn More →

 The majority of schools in Africa are not preparing students for the 21st century workforce or equipping students with basic skills.
 According to UNICEF, 40% of African children fail "to meet basic outcomes in literacy and numeracy."
 And education systems are not improving: Uwezo's research on education sectors in East Africa shows "no significant improvement in learning outcomes" from 2009-2015.
 Learn More →

 We use Nairobi's education ecosystem - the city in Africa with the highest concentration of innovative schools, education companies, and progressive government policies - as a lab to build higher quality models.
 We bring African leaders to the ecosystem to learn the practice of education innovation and impact.
 Learn More →